Sat 18 June 09:00

 In the workshop, the connections between the Ausdruckstanz movement in Vienna in the years between the world wars and its continuation in Australia by the emigrant Jewish choreographer Gertrud Bodenwieser from the 1940s onward will be practically examined.
 Participants experiment with the basics of Gertrud Bodenwieser's dance techniques, who had in turn been influenced by the pedagogical ideas of Bess Mensendieck on the female self-perception of posture and movement.
 The Feldenkrais method is used to connect the somatic practices of the past with the bodies of the dancers shaped by contemporary training techniques.

 Both contributions are developed alongside the following guiding questions: To what extent do one's own experiences with migration and exile influence the relationships to body cultures of the past?
 What can the somatic basics of Ausdruckstanz provide for the future?
-How does the appropriation of these past methods influence present-day bodies?
+How does the appropriation of these past methods influence present-day bodies?as well as:

 Presentation, Talk